voy/chrome-gdc/README.md

-# GoodData chrome plugin
+# GoodData chrome extension

-PLEASE NOTE: this chrome plugin is entirely unofficial and no support from GoodData Corporation can be claimed or expected!
+PLEASE NOTE: this chrome extension is entirely unofficial and no support from GoodData Corporation can be claimed or expected!

 ## Feature highlights